UKPLab/coling2016-marketing-blunders/README.md

 * Import the homograph index to a database.
 * Update `resourrces.properties` according to template file.
 * Update `de.tudarmstadt.ukp.experiments.blunder.online.WicketApplication` with your database settings.
-* Add the BrandPitt dataset by Özbal et al. (2012), if needed
+* Add the BrandPitt dataset by Ã–zbal et al. (2012), if needed
 * Build the software using `mvn package`
 * Deploy the war file from `target/` to your application server.
 * Open http://localhost:8080/blunder (or accordingly)